Finally, a university that's all about you

 The flexibility of our online distance learning programs allows you to achieve a quality university education on your own terms.
 It’s the perfect way to experience all the advantages of a traditional university in a non-traditional setting.
 No matter where you find yourself in the world, AU is there with you.

 The Graduate diploma in legislative drafting is an innovative online program offering an in-depth analysis of the principles of legislative drafting in common law jurisdictions.
 The program will provide you with thorough instruction in sound drafting practice, permitting you to gain or enhance your knowledge and skills in this highly specialized area and to undertake diverse and challenging drafting responsibilities with proficiency and confidence.

 The program will be of interest if you are a resident of any Commonwealth country or the United States and your present or future work involves writing laws, bylaws, policies or similar documents; for example, if you are a lawyer or other professional involved in such work and interested in obtaining a specialized qualification in the field.

 The Graduate diploma in legislative drafting program was pioneered by the Commonwealth of Learning, a leading international educational organization, and provides a qualification recognized worldwide.
 It is designed to serve your needs, whether you are

-The program consists of five courses, each designed to be completed within six months.
+The program consists of five courses, each designed to be completed within six months with the exception being the final course of LGST 600 being one year.
 If you take one course at a time and complete each in six months (without obtaining any extensions), you can complete the program in two-and-a- half years.

 However, because the courses are offered through individualized study, you can work at your own pace and complete the program faster if you are able to devote more time to the work.